-Eventually, preliminary evidence shown in Figure \ref{tab: endogenous selection} motivates the choice of an empirical strategy that is capable of handling an endogenous selection of product lines in a trade treaty, thus making policy evaluation unbiased by the political economy of the bigger firms or by the tendency of negotiators to cherry-picking products that already have a higher potential.
+Eventually, preliminary evidence shown in Figure \ref{tab: endogenous selection} motivates the choice of an empirical strategy that is capable of handling an endogenous selection of product lines in a trade treaty, thus making policy evaluation unbiased by the political economy of larger firms or by the tendency of negotiators to cherry-pick products that already have higher potential.

-Our preferred empirical strategy should also be capable of handling the presence of heterogeneous time trends.
-It is, in fact, possible that products and firms concerned by the CETA were already on paths to growth before the treaty was signed.
-The presence of un-parallel time trends could possibly confound the actual impact of the trade treaty.
+Our preferred empirical strategy should also be able to handle heterogeneous time trends.
+It is, in fact, possible that the products and firms affected by the CETA were already on a path to growth before the treaty was signed.
+The presence of unparallel time trends could possibly confound the actual impact of the trade treaty.
 In Figures \ref{fig:parallel_trends_products} and \ref{fig:parallel_trends_firms}, we display linear trends after the estimation of simple difference-in-difference models\footnote{We estimate simple difference-in-difference models augmented with terms that capture the differences in slopes across the products/firms that are concerned by the CETA and those that are not.
 See Appendix B for more details.
 Results of the difference-in-difference models are reported in Appendix Table \ref{tab:diff_in_diff}.
-Please note how diff-in-diff results suggest that the CETA had only an effect on the firm-level extensive margin, whereas no significant impact is registered on the intensive margins at the product and firm levels.
+Please note that the diff-in-diff results suggest that the CETA had only an effect on the firm-level extensive margin, whereas no significant impact is observed on the intensive margins at the product and firm levels.
 While serving as a valuable reference point, a simple diff-in-diff methodology cannot be valid if the assumption of parallel trends is violated, as from Figures \ref{fig:parallel_trends_products} and \ref{fig:parallel_trends_firms}, and when the treatment is not orthogonal to relevant characteristics of the treated units, as from Table \ref{tab: endogenous selection}.} of the intensive and extensive margins for both products and firms, separating when they are concerned by the CETA and when they are not.